 The orders given to this Allied force were first to seek a negotiated settlement with the Vichy French high commissioner, and only if this was unsuccessful to use force to take the port and city.

-Naval support was vested in Cunningham’s Force ‘M’, which comprised the new fleet carrier Ark Royal, old battleships Barham and Resolution, heavy cruisers Australia (replacing Fiji which had been torpedoed by U-32 off the Hebrides islands group on 1 September and had to return for repairs), Cumberland and Devonshire, light cruisers Delhi and Dragon, destroyers Echo, Eclipse, Escapade, Faulknor, Foresight, Forester, Fortune, Fury, Greyhound and Inglefield, escort/patrol vessels Bridgewater, Commandant Dominé, Commandant Duboc, Houduce, Milford and Savorgnan de Brazza, and Dutch liners Pennland and Westernland serving as transports.
+Naval support was vested in Cunningham’s Force 'M', which comprised the new fleet carrier Ark Royal, the old battleships Barham and Resolution, the heavy cruisers Australia (replacing Fiji which had been torpedoed by U-32 off the Hebrides islands group on 1 September and had to return for repairs), Cumberland and Devonshire, the light cruisers Delhi and Dragon, the destroyers Echo, Eclipse, Escapade, Faulknor, Foresight, Forester, Fortune, Fury, Greyhound and Inglefield, the escort/patrol vessels Bridgewater, Commandant Dominé, Commandant Duboc, Houduce, Milford and Savorgnan de Brazza, and the Dutch liners Pennland and Westernland serving as transports.

 Part of this naval force was supplied by Vice Admiral Sir James Somerville’s Gibraltar-based Force 'H', whose contribution took the form of Ark Royal, Resolution, Faulknor, Foresight, Forester, Fortune.
 Fury and Greyhound, which departed Gibraltar on 6 September to rendezvous with the convoy, the heavy cruisers Cornwall and Cumberland and the sloops Bridgewater and Milford arriving from the South Atlantic before proceeding to the assembly point at Freetown.

-The Vichy French naval forces present at Dakar under the command of Contre-amiral C. J. L. Bourragué were the battleship Richelieu, light cruisers Georges Leygues and Montcalm, destroyers Audacieux, Fantasque, Malin and Hardi, escort/patrol vessels Calais, Commandant Rivière, d’Entrecasteaux, d’Iberville, Gazelle and Surprise, auxiliary cruisers El Kantara, El Mansour, Schoelzer and Ville d’Oran, submarines Ajax, Bévéziers and Persée, and merchant ships Porthos and Tacouna.
+The Vichy French naval forces present at Dakar under the command of Contre-amiral C. J. L. Bourragué were the battleship Richelieu, the light cruisers Georges Leygues and Montcalm, the destroyers Audacieux, Fantasque, Malin and Hardi, the escort/patrol vessels Calais, Commandant Rivière, d’Entrecasteaux, d’Iberville, Gazelle and Surprise, the auxiliary cruisers El Kantara, El Mansour, Schoelzer and Ville d’Oran, the submarines Ajax, Bévéziers and Persée, and the merchant ships Porthos and Tacouna.

 One of the most advanced warships in the French navy, Richelieu had departed Brest on 18 June before the Germans reached the port despite the fact that she was only about 95% complete.
 She had been damaged by air-launched torpedo attack on 8 July.
 Until the establishment of the Vichy French government, the British light carrier Hermes had been operating with the French forces in Dakar as the French had no such ships of their own, but on the establishment of the Vichy French regime had been ordered to sea and remain on watch.
 Joined by Australia, her bombers had attacked Richelieu, hitting her with one torpedo.
 When the Allied force arrived, therefore, the French battleship was immobilised but still able to function as a very powerful floating gun battery.